 This Initial Study is prepared to address CEQA requirements for the discretionary action of adopting and implementing a General Order and the resulting potential for reasonably foreseeable effects on the environment that wineries and winery process water and solids treatment and disposal systems may have when operated to comply with the General Order.
 The regional water boards have discretion whether to use the General Order or individual WDRs for regulatory coverage.
 Furthermore, local land use authorities have discretion over approval, siting, and design of new and expanding wineries.

-The State Water Board estimates 2,070 bonded wineries may be subject to the order, increasing permit coverage from about 15% to nearly 60% of eligible wineries.
-The State Water Board cannot speculate the impact, location, design, or number of newly constructed or expanding wineries that may be enrolled as a result of this General Order pursuant to California Code of Regulations, title 14, section 15064 (d).
+The Wine Institute estimates 2,070 of the 3,612 bonded wineries in California may be subject to the General Order.
+About 589 wineries or 16 percent of bonded wineries are currently permitted by the Water Boards through general waste discharge requirements, individual waste discharge requirements, or a conditional waiver of waste discharge requirements.
+Staff estimates an increase in permit coverage from 16 to nearly 60 percent of unpermitted wineries eligible to enroll in this General Order.
+Eligible wineries for this General Order may include newly constructed, expanding, or existing wineries.
+Existing wineries may need to expand treatment and disposal systems for winery process water and solids to comply with this General Order.
+The State Water Board can speculate potential impacts of existing wineries expanding winery process treatment and disposal systems in compliance with this General Order.
+The State Water Board cannot speculate the impact, location, design, or number of newly constructed or expanding wineries for other means than compliance that may be enrolled as a result of this General Order pursuant to California Code of Regulations, title 14, section 15064 (d).

 This Initial Study was prepared based upon typical winery treatment and disposal operations, for process water and solids.
-The State Water Board cannot evaluate site-specific environmental factors at this time because the General Order does not address a specific winery or specific winery process water and solids treatment and disposal system.
-Any new or expanding wineries and winery process water and solids treatment and disposal systems will be required to comply with CEQA and local agency requirements, which include a project level CEQA review of site-specific impacts as part of the discretionary action associated with review/approval of the specific proposal.
+The State Water Board cannot evaluate site-specific environmental factors at this time because the General Order does not address a specific winery.
+Any new or expanding wineries and winery process water and solids treatment and disposal systems will be required to comply with site-specific CEQA and local agency requirements, as part of the discretionary action associated with review/approval of the specific proposal.

 Adoption and implementation of the General Order for new and existing wineries is categorically exempt from CEQA under California Code of Regulations, title 14, section 15308 (actions by regulatory agencies for protection of the environment).
 Additionally, the adoption and implementation of the General Order as applied to existing wineries is categorically exempt from CEQA under California Code of Regulations, title 14, section 15301 (ongoing or existing projects).

 Section 15300.2 provides exceptions to these categorical exemptions based on location, cumulative impact, significant effects due to unusual circumstances, scenic highways, hazardous waste sites, and historical resources.
 There is no evidence that any of these exceptions apply.
-However, in the event this evidence is found to exist, this Initial Study is being prepared pursuant to the CEQA Guidelines (Cal.
+However, in the event an exception is found to exist, this Initial Study is being prepared pursuant to the CEQA Guidelines (Cal.
 Code Regs., title 14, section 15063) to consider whether adoption and implementation of the General Order could have a significant effect on the environment.